4awpawz/fusion.ssg/README.md

 The project is still in its prerelease stage.
 One or more _Beta releases_ will follow and should be considered _unstable_ and _transient_.
 While in Beta, features and implementations might change dramatically and this should be considered the norm.

-### What Has Already Been Implemented
+### What Has Been Implemented

-[x] - Support for _simple HTML document creation_ using _Pages, Templates and Includes_.
+- [x] Support for _simple HTML document creation_ using _Pages, Templates and Includes_.

-[x] - Support for _simple token replacement_ involving _front matter property values_ and _matching property names_ in HTML.
+- [x] Support for _simple token replacement_ involving _front matter property values_ and _matching property names_ in HTML.

-[x] - Support for Typescript _`.tsx` components_, _compilation_ and _sand-boxed execution_.
+- [x] Support for Typescript _`.tsx` components_, _compilation_ and _sand-boxed execution_.

-[x] - Support for _document hydration_ using Typescript components and JSON data sources.
+- [x]  Support for _document hydration_ using Typescript components and JSON data sources.

-[x] - Support for generating _collections of pages_ using Typescript components and JSON data sources.
+- [x] Support for generating _collections of pages_ using Typescript components and JSON data sources.

-[x] - Support for base URLs.
+- [x] Support for base URLs.

-### What Needs To Be Done

-[] - Support for content posting (e.g. Blogging).
+- [x]  Support for content posting (e.g. Blogging)

+  - [x] Support for tags.

+  - [x] Support for categories.

+### What Remains To Be Done

+- Work in progress pages.

-[] - Project website and documentation.
+- Project website and documentation.

-[] - Encourage early community involvement.
+- Encourage early community involvement.

-[] - Provide sufficient testing to reduce the likelihood of introducing regressions.
+- Provide sufficient testing to reduce the likelihood of introducing regressions.

-[] = User project generation preconfigured for TypeScript and Preact's render-to-string.
+- User project generation preconfigured for TypeScript and Preact's render-to-string.

 ### Longer Term Goals